 The Audio Size / Time Limit // I loved using the “Answer the Question” module over just reading or hearing and repeating.
 My biggest criticism was here, however.
-It seemed the audio limit is 7.5 sec or 1 mb.
+It seemed the audio limit is 15 seconds for free users and 30 seconds for premium users.
 Sometimes I had more to say than that.
 And other times it took me longer than that to get what I had to say out.
 I understand the limitation but it was easy to exceed.
 It did force me, however, to reword my answers or say them more fluidly, which is in itself good practice.
 It was just frustrating that this got in my way a little too often.

 To Sum Up

 Speechling currently has two pricing plans.
 Free gets you 35 free corrections per month.
 The Premium account is $19.99 per month but you get unlimited corrections from a native speaker.

 It’s an excellent way to practice speaking and get feedback at a fraction of the cost of private lessons.
 However, if you’re looking for a program to cover all the basics, this isn’t it.
 It’s incredible for learning phrases and working on your pronunciation, but it doesn’t teach individual words and assumes you have some prior knowledge of the language.
 I personally wouldn’t use Speechling as a complete beginner.